cs640-fall20205/joins-activity-tejasai1/src/postgres/joins.md

 Questions

-1. Which customers are not included in the result?
+1. Which customers are not included in the result? c3-Carol & c4-David
-2. Why do you think they are not in the result?
+2. Why do you think they are not in the result? because they dont have any orders
-3. Which orders are not included in the result?
+3. Which orders are not included in the result? o5 & o6
-4. Why do you think they are not in the result?
+4. Why do you think they are not in the result? because they are not existing in the customers table
-5. When is a row from Customers or Orders included?
+5. When is a row from Customers or Orders included? when the data is existing in both the tables and matched the query of
 6. What is the meaning of INNER JOIN?
+   It combines rows from two or more tables based on the given query.

 ---